KiFilterFiberContext/warbird-obfuscator/README.md

 # WarBird Obfuscate
-An analysis of WarBird obfuscation in the MSVC compiler
+A brief overview of WarBird obfuscation in the MSVC compiler

 ## Background
 WarBird is an obfuscation framework used by Microsoft in their DRM technology.
 It supports multiple forms of obfuscation including code packing and virtual-machine obfuscation.